 They look harmless and smell nice, but many commercial dog shampoos contain chemicals that can damage the skin and coat and cause health problems.
 Learn to recognize risky ingredients and choose natural, non-toxic alternatives.

-There are some many different shampoos out there that finding the right one for your dog can be a challenge.
-There are so many brands and preparations on the market that it’s hard to know where to begin.
+There are some many different natural grooming products out there that finding the right shampoo for your dog can be a challenge.
 Add the many different products formulated as anti-itch, brightening, tearless, conditioning, anti-dandruff, flea and tick, medicated, hypoallergenic and so on, and the confusion just gets worse.

 A good starting point is to learn how to read labels so you can narrow down your search to products you know are going to be safe for your dog.
 Here’s a checklist of what to look for, and what to avoid.